How can I ensure Halloween is safe for my pet?

-TRICK OR TREAT!!
-Halloween is an annual event that most children, and lots of adults, look forward to enthusiastically, anticipating a day and evening filled with masks, candy, and pranks!
+Halloween is an annual event that many children and adults look forward to enthusiastically, anticipating a day and evening filled with masks, candy, and pranks.
 But this holiday can be particularly spooky for the furry children in your family.
-To make Halloween fun for all of your family members, take note of these Halloween safety tips for your pet.
+To make Halloween fun for all your family members, take note of these Halloween safety tips for your pet.

 Leave your pet at home

 “No tricks, no treats” is the best Halloween plan for your dog.
 That may not sound like fun for your dog, but if your neighborhood is particularly busy on Halloween and the sidewalks are overflowing with exuberant parents and screaming children, it is best to leave your pet at home.
-Why expose him to the chaos and risk upsetting him?
+Why expose them to the chaos and risk upsetting them?

-You may be thinking, “Fido loves kids and knows this neighborhood like the back of his paw!”
 Even kid-loving dogs, intimately familiar with their normal exercise route, can be thrown off by extra people on the street and may become agitated.
-Scary-looking costumed humans that approach for a friendly pat on the head may frighten your dog.
-This fear reaction can be unsettling for dogs and downright dangerous for trick or treaters.
+Scary-looking, costumed humans that approach for a friendly pat on the head may frighten your dog.
+This fear reaction can unsettle dogs and be dangerous for trick or treaters.
 Scared dogs, even the nicest ones, may growl and bite when they feel threatened.

 Dress carefully

-Just because your dog stays home does not mean he can’t participate in Halloween.
-Lots of pets wear costumes.
-Just remember that it is important for 2- and 4-footed children to wear comfortable, safe clothing.
+If your pet appears content in a costume, ensure it is comfortable and safe.
 Costumes should be loose enough to provide freedom of movement, but not loose enough to trip up little feet.
 On the other hand, costumes that are too tight can restrict breathing and make movements difficult.
-Make sure that your pet’s costume does not interfere with his vision or hearing.
+Make sure that your pet’s costume does not interfere with their vision or hearing.

-Also, beware of small parts, like buttons or loose strings, that can be chewed off and swallowed.
-Steer clear of any hair dyes or paints that your pet could lick off their fur, because they may become toxic if ingested.
+Also, beware of small parts, like buttons or loose strings, which can be chewed off and swallowed.
+Steer clear of any hair dyes or paints that your pet could lick off their fur, because they may be toxic if ingested.
 Check the label of any such product to ensure it is non-toxic if you absolutely must use it.
-Lots of pet owners opt for Halloween-themed bandanas as a safe, yet stylish, way for your pet to celebrate the holiday.
+Lots of pet owners opt for Halloween-themed bandanas or collars as a safe yet stylish way for their pet to celebrate the holiday.

 Provide your pet with a calm, secure area to stay

 So many people invading your dog’s territory can be problematic.
-This “strange” looking person is trespassing on their home turf, which automatically sets off your dog’s protective canine defense mechanism.
-Then the strange-looking person gets close to you (your dog’s favorite person) as he reaches for candy, which further heightens your dog’s defensive tendencies.
-What happens if Fido gets so protective, scared, or nervous that he barks, growls, or even snaps at Billy?
+A strange-looking person is trespassing on their home turf, which automatically sets off your dog’s protective canine defense mechanism.
+Then the strange-looking person gets close to you (your dog’s favorite person) as they reach for candy, which further heightens your dog’s defensive tendencies.
+What happens if your dog gets so protective, scared, or nervous that he barks, growls, or even snaps at a trick or treater?

 Secure any potential escape routes

-If your dog stays with you and is calmly greeting the trick or treaters, keep him safely on leash.
-That way he cannot dart out the door after the visitors and you have control over his movements, in case something triggers an aggressive action.
+If your dog stays with you and is calmly greeting the trick or treaters, keep them safely on a short leash.
+That way, they cannot dart out the door after visitors and you have control over their movements, in case something triggers an aggressive action.

-If your dog historically becomes agitated when strangers visit, Halloween will only exacerbate his anxieties.
+If your dog historically becomes agitated when strangers visit, Halloween will only exacerbate their anxieties.
 Some dogs get so worked up that they pace, bark, and whine all evening.
-It is no fun for you or your poor dog for him to be miserable and anxious all evening.
+It is no fun for you or your dog for them to be miserable and anxious all evening.
 You may consider asking your veterinarian to prescribe a mild sedative.
 As a practice run, give the medication before Halloween night to assess the impact on your dog.

 Keep Halloween treats away from your pet